probablytom/albert/patterns.md

 So, the pattern creating Albert's world is built from two constraints:

 1. It's based on real life
-2. A single details is amiss, creating a fantasy feel
+2. A single detail is amiss, creating a fantasy feel

 Also, note that the details about the world should not change story-to-story.
 A story in an Albert universe is a static, unchanging thing, making it easier to imerse a listener and have them suspend disbelief.
 It also makes stories coherant and leaves less work for the storyteller to do in working out exposition for the world.